 “The hook is set.
 It is our company,” Malone said in the article.
 “Barry ain't going to be able to spit the hook.”

 In court last week, Diller got his chance to publicly reply.
 “I sail.
 I don't fish.
-I got the point,” Diller said, according to transcripts.
+I got the point,” Diller said, according to Gawker.com.

-Diller said Maffei had engineered a campaign to smear him and IAC.
+Diller said Maffei, who had locked horns with the media mogul when he was CEO of online travel firm Expedia, had engineered a campaign to smear him and IAC, according to reports.
 He called Maffei “an irresponsible executive.”

-“I would not think it would be in the interest of the IAC companies, the IAC shareholders for him to have an operating or other kind of control at IAC,” Diller said of Maffei, according a trial transcript.
+“I do not think it would be in the interest of the IAC companies, the IAC shareholders for him to have an operating control in IAC,” Diller said of Maffei, according to those published reports recounting Delaware testimony.

 Diller and Maffei have a contentious history.
-IAC launched a takeover bid of Expedia in early 2002, and was initially rebuffed by Maffei, who at the time was Expedia's chairman.
+IAC launched a takeover bid of Expedia in early 2002, and was initially rebuffed by Maffei.

 IAC later spun off Expedia as a separately traded company in 2005, with Diller retaining voting control.

 Maffei, who was also CFO of major Expedia investor Microsoft Corp. at the time, left Expedia’s board in 2005 over a dispute concerning $28 million in stock options Maffei believed was owed him but which Expedia and IAC claimed had expired.

 Maffei had said in earlier testimony last Wednesday that he initially sought to recuse himself from negotiations regarding IAC because there was a possibility he might take legal action in the future against IAC and Diller over the stock-option dispute.

 Diller also disputed claims by Malone and Maffei in their testimony that the IAC chairman had proposed the split mainly for personal gain.